alanlivio/bash-helpers/README.md

 # ps-sh-helpers

 `ps-sh-helpers` is a template for creating your library PowerShell and Bash helpers.
-It is very usfeull for Windows users that wants take the best of WSL Bash and integrate it with PowerShell.
+It is very useful for Windows users that wants take the best of WSL Bash and integrate it with PowerShell.

 `ps-sh-helpers`  organize helpers in OS-dependent from `os/<os>.*` files and loads program-dependent from `programs/<program>.*` files.
 It is initialized at `.bashrc` by loading `init.sh` or at `PowerShell_profile.ps1` by loading `init.ps1` (see diagram below).